Remembering John Lewis, rights icon and `American hero’

 After months of training in nonviolent protest, demonstrators led by Lewis and the Rev. Hosea Williams began a march of more than 50 miles from Selma to Alabama’s capital in Montgomery.
 They didn’t get far: On March 7, 1965, a phalanx of police blocked their exit from the Selma bridge.
 Authorities swung truncheons, fired tear gas and charged on horseback, sending many to the hospital.
 The nation was horrified.

+“This was a face-off in the most vivid terms between a dignified, composed, completely nonviolent multitude of silent protesters and the truly malevolent force of a heavily armed, hateful battalion of troopers,” Lewis wrote.
 “The sight of them rolling over us like human tanks was something that had never been seen before.
-People just couldn’t believe this was happening, not in America,” Lewis wrote.
+People just couldn’t believe this was happening, not in America.”

 King swiftly returned to the scene with a multitude, and the march to Montgomery was made whole before the end of the month.